Explore health content from A to Z.

 I need information about...

 Arthritis is a disease that affects the joints (the parts where bones meet and move).
 It can affect any joint in your body.
-There are many types of arthritis and rheumatic diseases, including osteoarthrtitis, rheumatoid arthrtitis, and fibromyalgia.
+There are many types of arthritis, including osteoarthritis and rheumatoid arthrtitis.
 If your symptoms are mild, medications may be enough to reduce pain and swelling.
 For more severe arthritis, surgery may be needed to improve the condition of the joint.

 Some of the more common symptoms of arthritis include: